narwhalacademy/zebra-crossing/README.md

 ##### Connect with communities

-- **Reach out to online communities you’re an active member of and ask for help.** See PEN America’s article on article on [Deploying Your Supportive Cyber Communities](https://onlineharassmentfieldmanual.pen.org/deploying-supportive-cyber-communities/).
+- **Reach out to online (and offline) communities you’re an active member of and ask for help.** See PEN America’s article on article on [Deploying Your Supportive Cyber Communities](https://onlineharassmentfieldmanual.pen.org/deploying-supportive-cyber-communities/).
-- **If no one is available right now, Heartmob has a list of [supportive organizations](https://iheartmob.org/resources/supportive_organizations)**, many of which have 24/7 hotlines.
+- **Share your story** on [Right To Be’s storytelling platform](https://stories.righttobe.org/), where their “community can help you document or report abuse on social media platforms, as well as send you messages of support.”

 #### Research and monitor the situation